 The sustainability benefits which come from using a particular material must always be evaluated alongside the environmental impact of the production of the material itself.

-Stainless steel is produced from a mixture of recycled and virgin raw materials.
-The major alloying elements - chromium, nickel and molybdenum - are all valuable elements in their own right.
-Consequently, stainless steel has a high residual value at the end of its long service life.
-This ensures that wherever possible, items will be refurbished and reused - for example, tanks, pipes and pumps.
-Where equipment has to be scrapped, it can be returned to the melting furnaces by the well-established scrap recovery route which has existed for many years.
-Stainless steel is 100% recyclable, with no loss in quality.
-In 2005, the global average was that 70% of stainless steel available for recycling at the end of life was recycled as new stainless steel (82).
-Of the remainder, about one third was recovered through the carbon steel recycling route.
+Stainless steels are produced from a mixture of recycled and virgin raw materials.
+The major alloying elements namely Chromium (Cr), Nickel (Ni) and Molybdenum (Mo) are all valuable elements in their own right.

+Consequently, stainless steels have a high residual value at the end of their long service lives.
+This ensures that wherever possible, items will be refurbished and reused, for example, tanks, pipes and pumps.
+Where equipment has to be scrapped, it can be returned to the melting furnaces by the mature and well-established scrap recovery route which has existed for many years.

+Stainless steels are 100% recyclable, with no loss in quality.
+In 2019, the global average was that 70% of stainless steels available for recycling at the end of life were recycled as new stainless steels.
+Of the remaining 30%, around 26% was recovered through the carbon and low alloy steel recycling route (85).

-"Recycled content" is often used as a sustainability measure but it is a misleading measure for stainless steel and many other metals which also have long service lives.
-For stainless steel, the average service life is estimated to exceed 15 years (82).
-However, there has been steady growth in use of stainless steel, so that whereas world stainless steel melting in 2002 was nearly 21 Mt, that had more than doubled 15 years later to 48 Mt by 2017 [ISSF].
-Quite simply, there is nowhere near enough end-of-life stainless steel scrap available for melting to meet today's demand for new stainless steel.
-That puts a theoretical upper limit on end-of-life recycled content at around 40%.
+"Recycled content" is often used as a sustainability measure but it is a misleading measure for stainless steels and many other metals and alloys which also have long service lives.
+For stainless steel, the average service life has been calculated to currently be around 20 years.
+Furthermore, there has been steady growth in use of stainless steel, in that world stainless steel melting in 2019 was 52.2 million tonnes and yet just 20 years beforehand it was around half that value.
+The growth in production and consumption of stainless steels has consistently been in excess of 5% year-on-year since 1980 (85) (86).

+In summary there are insufficient 'end-of-life' stainless steel scrap products available for melting to meet today's demand for new stainless steels.
 Process and manufacturing scrap are also recycled as they arise.
-Nevertheless around 40% virgin raw material on average globally is needed for stainless steel production in order to meet demand.
+In combination, the two stainless steel scrap categories show that the average global end-of-life recycled content is at around 37%.
+Some carbon steel scrap is also used in the production of new stainless steels which then raises the total average recycled content to around 48% (85).

 Energy usage is an important sustainability parameter.
 Energy is a major cost for both raw material and stainless steel production so there are already strong economic pressures for production to be energy-efficient.
 This is another reason why new stainless steel production already uses all the available stainless steel scrap.
-With current production practice, 33% less energy is needed overall than if 100% virgin raw materials were to be used (83).
-There is a parallel 32% lower emission of CO2.
+With current production practice, 33% less energy is needed overall than if 100% virgin raw materials were to be used (87).